Potsticker Soup

 Adjust final seasonings to taste

-Potsticker Soup Pin it
+Potsticker Soup Save

 Potsticker Soup | kitchenscroll.com